 Now we need to copy the Dell.rom file to this folder (which can be downloaded by clicking the image below).
 The Dell.rom appears to also work with other OEMs such as Lenovo.

 Launching the Virtual Machine

-This time Open the VM with VMware Player:
+Now open the VM with VMware Player:

 Right click the virtual machine configuration file and select Open with VMware Player:

 Additional files will show up in the VM's folder.
 You may get an error message daying cannot connect to virtual device because no corresponding device is found on the host.
 Select No.

 You will see the Virtual Legacy BIOS splash screen: